 Asset-Based / Asset Depletion Loans

 Contrary to popular belief, not all potential homeowners follow the same path concerning funding their home loans.
 Sometimes, their income can come from non-traditional sources, such as being self-employed or retired.
 In some cases, the majority of a person’s actual savings can be in the assets they own rather than in their job income.
 If lenders looked at job income alone, these people wouldn’t qualify for a home loan.
 Still, the value of their assets could be plenty to assure the lender that they are not a risk.
-This is why an asset depletion mortgage, also known as an asset depletion loan, exists.
+This is why an asset depletion mortgage, also known as an asset-based loan, exists.

 How Does an Asset Depletion Loan Work?

-Rather than using your Income from employment, you can use an asset depletion loan to qualify for a mortgage, provided you have substantial assets.
+Rather than using your Income from employment, you can use an asset-based loan to qualify for a mortgage, provided you have substantial assets.
 In this case, your monthly income is calculated by dividing total liquid assets by 360 months (30 years, the length of most mortgages).
 Using funds from your assets means you don’t have to show Income from any other source, including employment.
 So long as you have enough assets to pay for the loan and regular living expenses, you can qualify.

 Do I Need to Cash In My Assets to Get Approved?